-From old-school Little Tokyo classics to modern vegan spots, you have your pick of pretty much any ramen experience you might be looking for.
-Plus, now that the temperature has lowered to a frigid 64 degrees, it's prime time to bring these 13 soups into your life.
+From old-school Little Tokyo classics to newer vegan spots, you have your pick of pretty much any ramen experience you might be looking for.
+But for us, these are the 15 best ramen spots in LA.

-Daikokuya is the mother of LA ramen, and the main reason you transitioned from that sad, microwaveable bowl of noodles in your dorm room to the real thing.
-With five locations across the city, Daikokuya is definitely a bit of a chain these days, but a visit to the original Little Tokyo location for one of their traditional bowls is a pilgrimage every ramen disciple must take.
+Daikokuya is the mother of LA ramen and the main reason we transitioned from that sad, microwaveable version in our dorm room to the real thing.
+With five locations across the city, Daikokuya is definitely a bit of a chain these days, but a visit to the original Little Tokyo shop for one of their traditional bowls is a pilgrimage every ramen disciple must take.
 The lines can get long, but the old-school, no-frills space is the exact setting you want to be housing a bowl of noodles in.

 We’re combining Tsujita LA and its smaller sister spot across the street, Tsujita Annex, mostly because despite eating at both multiple times over the years, we can’t really figure out what the f*ck the difference between the places is.
 Whichever you choose (probably just the one with the shortest line), you won’t be disappointed - the tsukemen dip ramen is one of the greatest bowls of noodle soup in Los Angeles.

 If you’re wondering where the longest lines for ramen are in the city, look no further.
 But here’s the good news - Tatsu’s worth the wait.
-The Melrose space, while technically its second location, has become an all-out mob scene any time of the day, and everyone is here for that rich, pork-based tonkotsu broth.
+The Melrose space, while technically its second location, is busy basically any time of day, and everyone is here for that rich, pork-based tonkotsu broth.
 You’ll see some other things on the menu like a pork bun and the somehow-still-a-thing ramen burger, but stay focused - the ramen is why you’re here.
-The future is now: no waiters, only iPads.

 Build-your-own ramen is a concept that sounds pretty gimmicky, but Shin-Sen-Gumi works - the ramen is great and the operation’s well run.
 By build-your-own, we don’t just mean you get to throw a few green onions on top.
 From the thickness of the noodles to the richness of the broth, you can customize your bowl to any degree you want here, and that’s the kind of power that keeps people lining up.

-Ramen Tatsunoya is one of the newer places on this list, but its spot is well-earned.
-The popular Japanese import opened in Pasadena in 2015 and almost instantly the lines were out the door.
-Maybe because Pasadena had never seen a bowl of ramen before, but more likely it’s because Tatsynoya’s bowls of ramen are just that delicious.
-If you’re a thin noodle kind of person, the koku tonkotsu is your move, but we tend to go all in on the thick-noodle spicy miso bowl, extra pork.
+Ramen Tatsunoya first opened in Pasadena in 2015 and almost instantly the lines were out the door.
+Seven years later, it’s still Northeast LA’s most popular ramen spot, and if you’re a thin noodle kind of person, the koku tonkotsu is the way to go.
+However, we tend to go all-in on the thick-noodle spicy miso bowl, extra pork.
 Obviously.

-You probably know Men Oh as that place you go to when the lines at Daikokuya and Shin-Sen-Gumi are too long.
-But despite not getting as much attention as its Little Tokyo neighbors, Men Oh wins you over with its fantastic service, low-key atmosphere, and unique Tokushima style ramen that comes with stir-fried pork belly on top.
+You might know Men Oh as that place to go when the lines at Daikokuya and Shin-Sen-Gumi are too long.
+But despite not getting as much attention as its Little Tokyo neighbors, Men Oh wins you over with its fantastic service and unique Tokushima-style ramen that comes with stir-fried pork belly on top.
 Yes, it’s as good as it sounds.

 With over 25 locations across North America, Jinya is a bonafide chain.
 But it’s a chain that we will continue to visit whenever a craving hits.
-The move at this modern spot is always the spicy umami miso ramen or the cha cha cha if you’re looking to get smacked in the back of the throat with a garlic bomb.
+The spicy umami miso ramen is our favorite option here, or the cha cha cha if you’re looking to get smacked in the back of the throat with a garlic bomb.
 Also, its Mid-Wilshire location is a great option when the Tatsu line is wrapped around the city.